Geko (rapper): 2015–2017, independent releases, Baba and LionHeart

 After leaving USG, Geko started his own label, OneTape Records.
-In October 2015, he released the EP Baba which he debuted in the O2 Academy Islington.
+In October 2015, he released the EP Baba, which he debuted at the O2 Academy Islington.
 Following that, in 2016 Geko released several singles to digital platforms independently, starting with "Y", featuring Afro B, the video of which was shot in Cova da Moura, Portugal.
 It was followed by "Make You Come", featuring Canadian singer RamRiddlz and "Khalas" featuring Ard Adz.
 In July, he performed in Wireless Festival.

-On 10 March 2017, Geko released his debut album LionHeart with Sony Music, although it was leaked earlier.
+On 10 March 2017, Geko released his debut album, LionHeart with Sony Music, although it was leaked earlier.
 It was led by the single "Drunk on You", released on 10 February.
 The album was described by Jon Caramanica of The New York Times as "sweet pop music with an international bent".
-After releasing the album, Geko went on a The LionHeart Tour in England.
+After releasing the album, Geko went on a LionHeart Tour in England.
 He went on to release multiple singles to digital platforms, including "Bipolar" with Sneakbo, "Diamond" with Team Salute and "Ronaldo", in which he pays homage to Cristiano Ronaldo and compares Ronaldo's touch to his own.
 In June, he was featured on NSG's "Yo Darlin'" and he brought them up to perform it in Wireless Festival that July.
 The single would later be certified Silver by the BPI in 2019 and Gold in 2022.
 His last single for 2017 was "Lock The Door", which was described as "an afrobeats inspired groover, with hints of J Hus".